-Year Septer Ende nber :

-(in millions) 2017 2016 Change
+(in millions) 2018 2017 Change

-Cost of sales \$ 20,833 \$ 15,183 37%
+Cost of sales \$ 22,020 \$ 20,833 6%

-Gross profit 9,339 5,654 65%
+Gross profit 9,380 9,339 %

-% of sales 31.0%) 27.1%
+% of sales 29.9%

-Cost of sales increased in fiscal 2017 as compared to fiscal 2016, with gross profit as a percentage of sales increasing by 390 basis points.
-Gross profit in the Building Technologies & Solutions business included the incremental gross profit related to the Tyco Merger, and higher volumes in the Global Products segment.
-Gross profit in the Power Solutions business was favorably impacted by favorable pricing and product mix net of lead cost increases and higher volumes, partially offset by higher operating costs.
-Net mark-to-market adjustments on pension and postretirement plans had a net favorable year-over-year impact on cost of sales of \$169 million (\$72 million gain in fiscal 2017 compared to a \$97 million charge in fiscal 2016) primarily due to an increase in year-over-year discount rates and favorable U.S. investment returns versus expectations in the current year.
-Foreign currency translation had an unfavorable impact on cost of sales of approximately \$21 million.
+Cost of sales increased in fiscal 2018 as compared to fiscal 2017, and gross profit as a percentage of sales decreased by 110 basis points.
+Gross profit in the Building Technologies & Solutions business increased due to prior year nonrecurring purchase accounting adjustments (\$68 million), and higher volumes and favorable mix across all segments, partially offset by business divestitures and higher operating costs.
+Gross profit in the Power Solutions business was impacted by higher operating costs primarily driven by efforts to satisfy customer demand, partially offset by favorable pricing and product mix.
+Net mark-to-market adjustments on pension and postretirement plans had a net unfavorable year-over-year impact on cost of sales of \$88 million (\$16 million charge in fiscal 2018 compared to a \$72 million gain in fiscal 2017) primarily due to a decrease in U.S. investment returns.
+Foreign currency translation had an unfavorable impact on cost of sales of approximately \$383 million.
 Refer to the segment analysis below within Item 7 for a discussion of segment earnings before interest, taxes and amortization ("EBITA") by segment.